- Interest that has been earned but not yet credited to a bond or other fixed-income investment, such as a certificate of deposit.

 - A mutual fund or other similar-type investment designed to achieve maximum growth with less emphasis placed on related risk and market volatility.

 - The annual fees associated with investing in a mutual fund or other similar-type investment, including but not limited to investment management, recordkeeping, legal, accounting, and auditing.
 The annual fee, also referred to as operating expenses, may include compensation paid to third-parties for distribution of the investment option or other services.

-- An insurance contract that provides for a series of substantially equal payments over an individual's lifetime or other specified period of time.
+contract that provides for a series of substantially equal payments over an individual's lifetime or other specified period of time.

 - An increase in the value of an investment over time.

 - Any tangible or intangible resource with monetary value (e.g., cash, real estate, investments in stocks, bonds, or mutual funds).

 - Diversification among multiple asset classes to achieve an acceptable balance between risk and return.

 - A pre-determined asset allocation strategy designed to achieve specific investor goals based on risk-tolerance or other defined objectives.